 - DB2 OLAP Integration Server lets you map and transfer data from relational databases to OLAP cubes quickly and easily.
 It includes a set of graphical tools and a shared, enterprise OLAP metadata catalog that contains reusable data mappings, dimensions, hierarchies, calculation logic, and business rules.
-End users and IT professionals can combine and customize objects that are stored in the OLAP metadata catalog and then create new analytic applications that are tailored to satisfy specific business requirements from relational data sources. - DB2 OLAP Server Allocations Manager is an analytical application for managing the allocations of shared revenues, costs, and capital across organizations.
+End users and IT professionals can combine and customize objects that are stored in the OLAP metadata catalog and then create new analytic applications that are tailored to satisfy specific business requirements from relational data sources.
+The Integration Server is not part of DB2 OLAP Server for AS/400. - DB2 OLAP Server Allocations Manager is an analytical application for managing the allocations of shared revenues, costs, and capital across organizations.
 The Allocations Manager provides a graphical interface and offers several commonly employed allocation methods.
+The Allocations Manager is not part of DB2 OLAP Server for AS/400.